tmattsson/gs1utils/README.md

 SSCC.isSSCC("106141411234567897")
 SSCC.isValid("106141411234567897")
-SSCC.validateFormat("106141411234567897") // throws exception if format is not valid SSCC.validateFormatAndCheckDigit("106141411234567897") // throws exception if format is not valid or the check digit is incorrect
+SSCC.validateFormat("106141411234567897") // throws exception if format is not valid SSCC.validateFormatAndCheckDigit("106141411234567897") // throws exception if format or check digit invalid
 ```

 ## Check digits